 Barberry is available in capsules, fluid extracts, tinctures, and as a topical ointment.
 Dried roots of barberry can also be used in tea.
 Barberry extracts are standardized to contain 8 to 12% alkaloids (berberine).

 How to Take It

 There is not enough evidence to establish a dose for children.
-For this reason, you should only us barberry in children only under the supervision of a qualified health care provider.
+Certain dosages of barberry may be unsafe for children so onlly use barberry in children under the supervision of a qualified health care provider.

 People using normal and appropriate doses of barberry do not generally report side effects.
 Cases of nosebleeds and vomiting have been reported with extremely high doses of this herb.

 In infants, berberine (a constituent of barberry) may interfere with liver function and might worsen jaundice.